grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 ## Consumer actions under their privacy rights

 This file format proposed fields to structure the consumer actions described in the privacy policy and commonly required by law.
 Currently it is difficult to get even an email that can service privacy requests from many top-100 site privacy policies.
-There is currently no law about how easy it should be to take privacy actions, similar to the US CAN-SPAM Act[^4], which led to an industry standard one-click link for marketing emails.
+There is currently no law about how easy it should be to take privacy actions, similar to the US CAN-SPAM Act {{CAN-SPAM}}, which led to an industry standard one-click link for marketing emails.
 The spirit of these fields is similar, to make it as easy as possible for a consumer to exercise their privacy rights.

 In this section, a *one-click URL* refers to a URL that can process a request without requiring a customer password or login.
 The URL should take customer identification such as email and verify as necessary to complete the request.